-However, static analysis tools with IAST functionality still retain one of their biggest disadvantages: lack of focus on third-party products.
-Therefore, if you use a passive IAST solution, you must simply trust that third parties deliver fully secure products, which is unfortunately often not the case.
+Such tools retain one of their biggest disadvantages of their static analysis ancestors: lack of focus on third-party products.
+Therefore, if you use a passive IAST solution, you must either use yet another tool (software composition analysis – SCA) or simply trust that third parties deliver fully secure products, which is unfortunately often not the case.

-An IAST tool that was originally built as a SAST product still remains a source code scanner.
-Unfortunately, it does not include all of DAST functionality and DAST advantages.
+An IAST tool developed as an extension of a SAST product does not perform any attacks or active crawling – it remains a passive scanner.
 It is definitely an improvement over a pure SAST tool but does not eliminate the need for a web vulnerability scanner.

 DAST/IAST Tools (Active IAST)

 DAST tools with IAST functionality focus on introducing one advantage of SAST: pinpointing the source of the problem so that your developers don’t spend time figuring out the line of code that causes the vulnerability.
 There is also added value to active IAST solutions: they provide more accurate results and greatly reduce the number of false positives.

 Unfortunately, dynamic analysis tools work in real-time on running applications so they don’t directly access the source code.
 However, they can access compilers and interpreters.
 In the case of languages such as PHP, an active IAST tool can actually pinpoint the exact line of code that causes the vulnerability.
 In the case of pre-compiled languages, it can pinpoint the problem in byte code, which speeds up finding it in the application code.

 All in all, a DAST solution with an IAST agent cannot be expected to fully replace a dedicated source code scanner but it introduces some of its advantages and even improves dynamic testing efficiency itself.